 In the sections covering the long history of China, the Emperor has been frequently mentioned without describing how the Imperial system of China worked.
-This section looks at the system in broad terms ignoring the many minor variations that occurred over thousands of years.
-Although China has been a republic for one hundred years these systems still have relevance today.
+This section looks at the system in broad terms ignoring the many variations that occurred over thousands of years.
+Although China has been a republic for one hundred years the institution of Emperor remains a vital concept to understand.

 Like so many Chinese concepts there is no direct translation to Western terms and concepts.
-Talk of empire immediately conjures up thoughts of the brutality of historical Empires such as the Roman Emperors.
+Talk of empire immediately conjures up thoughts of the brutality of conquerors such as the Roman Emperors.
 At the other end of the spectrum there are constitutional monarchies as in Britain where the monarch has no power.
 The Chinese conception was always different, there has been always a ritualistic and religious aspect.
-Perhaps thinking of the Pope as the head of the Catholic church has some merit as there was always been some paternalistic duty of care of the Emperor over his people.
+Perhaps thinking of the Pope as the head of the Catholic church has some merit as the Emperor has some paternalistic duty of care over his people.
 He should also lead an exemplary life of virtue to act as a template for his subjects to follow.
 Only a few emperors succumbed to the temptation of ruling as total autocrats - making decisions on their own and in their own interest.
 The role was always a peaceful and not a military one, the emperor at official engagements never wore military uniform or carried a weapon.

-Closest to the Emperor was a large phalanx of eunuchs, at times numbered in thousands.
+Closest to the Emperor was a large phalanx of eunuchs, normally numbered in thousands.
 They were his personal servants to carry out his wishes and maintain his welfare.
-As eunuchs were closest to the Emperor at times they delved into politics.
+Eunuchs controlled access to the Emperor and often became powerful political advisers.
 There was a strict hierarchy of eunuchs and only very few of them became rich and powerful, most remained menial servants.
-For much more please read our ‘eunuch section’.

 Then there were the officials who provided the Imperial administration (The 内务府 Nèi wù fǔ) .
 Throughout most of two thousand years these have been selected on scholastic merit not on personal patronage.
-The highest ranked officials would be employed as tutors to the Imperial family.
-Although posts were not hereditary there were families that produced a good number of scholars who passed the examinations and became senior officials.
-For much more please read our ‘officials section’
+The highest ranked officials (members of the Hanlin Academy) would be employed as tutors to the Imperial family.
+Although posts were not hereditary there were families that produced a good number of scholars who passed the Imperial examinations and became senior officials.

 The Imperial family formed another important faction.
 Imperial patronage appointed them to positions at court.
 The princes were potential emperors in waiting and gathered their own supporters and were appointed to posts (often as provincial governors) to gather experience of rule and were judged on their success or otherwise.

 He performed the ancient, traditional rites to the heavens and he obeyed their demands just as a son obeys the father in Confucian doctrine.
-Should the Son of Heaven disobey heaven he loses the Mandate of Heaven and rebellion is to be expected and is justified.
+Should the Emperor disobey heaven he loses the Mandate of Heaven and rebellion is to be expected and moreover justified.
 Chief among the rites were those honoring the ancestors.
-As the pinnacle of the Confucian power pyramid the Emperor's veneration of his antecedents was considered paramount.
-As the father figure of the nation he set the agricultural year going by plowing a ritual furrow near the Temple of Heaven each Spring.
+As the pinnacle of the Confucian power pyramid the Emperor's veneration of his antecedents and heaven was paramount.
+As the father figure of the nation he led the New Year festival at the Temple of Heaven and then set the agricultural year going by plowing three ritual furrows with a yellow plow near the Temple of Agriculture each Spring.
+The special variety of rice that was sown then produced the offerings to be used at the harvest ritual.
 As the only link with the heavens these rites were held to be of the utmost importance.
 He personally marked the finalist's papers in the Imperial examinations that would lead to their appointment as high officials.